acn3to/acn3to/readme-en.md

  <summary><strong>Curiosities</strong></summary>
   <br>
     <div align="left">
-:rocket: &nbsp; I work as a Full Stack Developer at <a href="https://www.linkedin.com/company/saltsystems/" target="_blank">Salt Systems</a>, developing applications in both Backend and Frontend, building API Rests, implementing automated solutions via WhatsApp and Telegram and providing environment maintenance in AWS and Docker.
+:rocket: &nbsp; I work as a Full Stack Developer at <a href="https://www.linkedin.com/company/saltsystems/" target="_blank">Salt Systems</a>, developing and maintaining negotiation portals with integrations to banking APIs, aiming for security and efficiency for users.
+I automate solutions for WhatsApp and Telegram using tools like Botpress, n8n, Mautic, and Airtable.
+I work with REST APIs and create and manage development and production environments using AWS services.
+I also mentor interns and new developers, sharing knowledge and fostering professional growth within the team.
     </div>
   <br>
     <div align="left">